saref/bayan/README.md

 ## Usage

-You can use Bayanpy in two ways:
+You can use Bayanpy as a standalone package.

-### 1. As a standalone package (Recommended)

 After installing Bayanpy, you can use it directly in your Python code as follows:

 ```python
 import networkx as nx